Ka945 is a New Zealand built steam locomotive, used in the North Island by New Zealand Railways for both express passenger and heavy freight service.

 To celebrate the locomotive's 50th birthday in June 1989, it hauled a three day excursion from Wellington to Taumarunui and back.
 At Taumarunui many ex-NZR locomotive crews and maintenance staff had the chance to re-aquaint themselves with an engine that they had known in everyday service many years previously.

 May 1991 saw Ka945 become the first preserved steam locomotive to haul an NZ Rail scheduled express passenger train.
-To celebrate the centenary of the completion of the Wellington to Napier route via the Manawatu Gorge, 945 hauled the Bay Express from Paekakariki to Napier and back to Wellington.
+To celebrate the centenary of the completion of the Wellington to Napier route via the Manawatu Gorge, 945 hauled the Bay Express Train from Paekakariki to Napier and back to Wellington.

 In February 1992, together with J1234, Ja1250, Da1431 and F163 it hauled passenger trains operated in connection with the 2nd BP Pan Pacific Car Rally at Palmerston North.
 In September the same year it was the first Ka to run over the Masterton to Woodville line.